Teemo Build Guide by Ferrovial

 I remember when I didn't have my 30 mastery points I had no idea what to put where.
 If you are a new player, I recommend putting your first 2 points in Block , then 1 point in Double-Edged Sword , as they will give you the most benefits for the least amount of points.

-I would then either take 1 point in Butcher for easier last hitting, and then start to build the defensive tree, then the offensive tree, putting only 2 points in Executioner first, so you can put points into Blade Weaving then 2 points into Warlord now you can put the last point into Executioner so you can put 3 points into Devastating Strikes .
-Then when you get to level 29 you can put a point into Dangerous Game and a point into Havoc and get away with taking out a point from Juggernaut until level 30.
+I would then take 1 point in Butcher for easier last hitting, and then start to build the defensive tree.
+When your done with the Defensive tree, Start putting points into the offensive tree, with only 3 points into Fury , then Expose Weakness .
+After filling up Brute Force , put 1 point into Martial Mastery and then 3 points in Executioner .
+Then continue by putting a point into Dangerous Game first before finishing off the tree.
+When you get to level 29 you can put a point into Havoc and get away with taking out a point from Juggernaut until level 30.

 By building the defense tree first, it means that you will survive longer than your enemies and be able to learn more then just die all the time.